Manager, supervisor, team leader? How to choose the right job title

 Middle-to-low management job titles

-In some organizations, management tiers may be broken out even further from executive/senior, to middle management, and even a tier of lower-level front-line management.
+In some organizations, management tiers may be divided into executive/senior, middle, and lower-level front-line management.
 Depending on your organization, the titles below could reflect middle management or these front-line management positions.

 Upper manager job title examples

 Senior Manager.
-Similar to Manager, the authority of this position will vary.
+Similar to the Manager, the authority of this position will vary.
 In some organizations, a Manager may be promoted to senior manager as a career advancement opportunity, without necessarily taking on more responsibilities.
-However, Senior inherently implies more authority and power than a traditional manager.
-It’s best to only use the term senior if you mean it.
+However, a Senior inherently implies more authority and power than a traditional manager.
+It’s best only to use the term senior if you mean it.

 Choosing a job title

-Additional resource: The normal 40-hour workweek might soon be a thing of the past.
+The normal 40-hour workweek might soon be a thing of the past